***Updated 18th January 2020***

 - And the other person needs to be the higher earner and 20% basic rate taxpayer earning less than £50,000 per year.
-For previous years (if you’re backdating your claim £43,000 from 2015-2019.
-Unfortunately, those earning higher than this threshold and paying higher-rate tax aren’t eligible for the marriage allowance
+For previous years (if you’re backdating your claim, £43,000 from 2015-2019.
+Unfortunately, those making higher than this threshold and paying higher-rate tax aren’t eligible for the marriage allowance

 How much exactly can I get, and how will I get it?

-The marriage tax allowance started in April 2015, and each year the partner with the lower income (who is not paying tax monthly) can offset the tax they would have paid if they were employed/self-employed and paying tax above the personal allowance threshold.
+The marriage tax allowance started in April 2015, the partner with the lower income (who is not paying tax monthly) can offset the tax they would have paid if they were employed/self-employed and paying tax above the personal allowance threshold.

-You won’t physically be posted a cheque for the amount of tax you have offset for 2019/2020, but the higher earner will have the full amount of the year deducted from their tax bill, thus meaning you will have a cheaper tax bill and more money in the bank at the end of the tax year.
+You won’t be posted a physical cheque for the amount of tax you have offset for 2019/2020, but the higher earner will have the total amount of the year deducted from their tax bill, thus meaning you will have a cheaper tax bill and more money in the bank at the end of the tax year.

 More good news, if you are also applying for previous years of marriage allowance, you WILL receive a cheque in the post for those backdated claims.